sl4m/sl4m.github.com/_posts/2010-02-14-how-to-run-jekyll-pygmentize-on-windows.markdown

   -- windows
 ---

-This is a quick patch created by [Jon](http://github.com/jonforums) at [RubyInstaller Google Group](http://groups.google.com/group/rubyinstaller/t/400ecfe5d528b558).
+Updated 06/14/2010 -- This is a quick patch created by [Jon](http://github.com/jonforums) at [RubyInstaller Google Group](http://groups.google.com/group/rubyinstaller/t/400ecfe5d528b558).

 ## What You Need

 * Any [RubyInstaller MinGW version](http://rubyinstaller.org/download.html) or [1.8.7/1.9.1 mswin32](http://www.ruby-lang.org/en/downloads/) (Not tested using One-Click Installer)
 * [jekyll gem](http://gemcutter.org/gems/jekyll)
-* [Python](http://www.python.org/download/) 2.3 or higher (I used 2.6.4)
+* [Python](http://www.python.org/download/) 2.3 or higher (I used 2.6.5)
 * [setuptools 0.6c11](http://pypi.python.org/pypi/setuptools) for easy_install
 * [pygments](http://pygments.org/) (install with easy_install)

 ## Installation

 Installing Ruby, jekyll, and Python should be self explanatory.
-I installed RubyInstaller 1.8.7 RC2 to C:\Ruby187\ and Python 2.6.4 to C:\Python26\\.
+I installed RubyInstaller 1.8.7 to C:\Ruby187\ and Python 2.6.5 to C:\Python26\\.

 Modify the code in albino.rb and highlight.rb from C:\Ruby187\lib\ruby\gems\1.8\gems\jekyll-0.5.7\lib\jekyll\ using the following gists: